organisciak/dissertation/document/5_design_objective.md

 ## Experiment #1: Relevance Judgments

-Lowering the barrier to custom evaluation is one of the most important uses of crowdsourcing for information retrieval research.
+Lowering the barrier to custom evaluation is one of the most notable contributions of crowdsourcing to information retrieval research.
-While production systems benefit from actual humans in the machine to identify topics and correct algorithmic quirks, research aiming to improve pure information retrieval performance still needs ways to appropriately evaluate different models and approaches.
+While production systems benefit from actual humans in the machine to identify topics and correct algorithmic quirks[^NonEvaluation], research aiming to improve pure information retrieval performance still needs ways to appropriately evaluate different models and approaches.
 Paid crowdsourcing platforms offer a way to tap into large and diverse groups of people for relevance judgments, making custom evaluation datasets -- and subsequently research over novel corpora -- greatly more accessible.[^Previously]

+[^NonEvaluation]: Discussion of crowdsourcing in information retrieval beyond evaluation uses is in _Introduction to Crowdsourcing_ (Chapter 5).

 [^Previously]: The role and value of crowdsourcing for information retrieval evaluation was discussed at length in the previous chapter.
   For brevity, it is only lightly recalled here.

-Continuing from the previous chapter's look at contribution behaviours and post-collection indicators of quality for relevance judgments, this chapter judges the effects of collection-design manipulations for image information retrieval results.
+Continuing from the previous chapter's look at contribution behaviours and post-collection indicators of quality for relevance judgments, this chapter judges the effects of collection-design manipulations, starting again with information retrieval relevance judgments as a experimental setting on which to compare these manipulations.
+In this experiment, judgments are collected for image retrieval results.

 ### Data